By Nicholas Brown.

 There are other batteries such as lithium sulfur and thin-film lithium batteries which are currently not being mass-produced, but, they might be one day.
 One advantage that lead acid batteries have over lithium-ion batteries is a significantly lower price tag, but, their lifespan is significantly shorter.
 Deep-cycle lead acid batteries are commonly used to store electricity generated by residential solar panel setups because of their low price tag.

 Lead-acid batteries are the heaviest of the three main types of batteries used for electric vehicles due to their low energy density.
 Nickel metal hydride batteries are sometimes much lighter than lead acid batteries, but still much heavier than lithium-ion batteries.

-According to a U.S Navy study, lead acid battery life can be extended to 8-10 years using this method (PDF File).
-According to their scientists: Excessive sulfation takes place on the plates of lead acid batteries and charging them with pulses of DC current can break up the sulfation and return it to the electrolyte where it belongs so that it can be cycled again.
+According to a U.S Navy study, lead acid battery life can be extended to 8-10 years using pulse charging.
+According to Navy scientists (the source page is missing): Excessive sulfation takes place on the plates of lead acid batteries and charging them with pulses of DC current can break up the sulfation and return it to the electrolyte where it belongs so that it can be cycled again.